shanehonanie/payer-points/README.md

 Since storing transactions in memory is acceptable, I'm going to use 2 data structures for quick insertions, removals, and lookups.

 1. Hashtable - I picked this data structure for looking up point balances by payer.
 We don't need to store seperate transactions, only each payer and the point totals.
 2. Heap - Since we always want to pick the record with the oldest timestamp, I thought a minimum heap would be great for getting the minimum record by timestamp.
-We need to store the timestamp and keep the data heapified by oldest timestamp.
+To do this I convert the ISO 8601 string to an epoch timestamp and use that value to heapify the records.

 ## Running the Code